Formal Enrollment in the College

 With the permission of the appropriate Dean, a regular student may take a part-time schedule of eight or fewer academic semester hours of credit.
 A part-time regular student may pay by the credit hour and must carry eight hours or fewer.
 Regular students carrying more than eight hours are counted by the University as full-time students and must pay full tuition.
 A full-time student normally carries 15 to 16 hours.
 For students on financial aid or scholarship, a minimum registration of 12 hours is required.

 Special registration is open to persons living within commuting distance of the campus, certain foreign students who want to take for credit or to audit certain courses of special interest but who are not degree candidates, and certain graduates who want to take post-graduate work.
 A special student may not register for more than 8 credit-hours of academic work except by permission from the Academic Standing Board.
 A special student desiring credit must submit appropriate credentials to Admission & Financial Aid.
-If after one semester, a special student has failed to maintain a 2.0 average, his or her special standing can be terminated.
+If after one semester, a special student has failed to maintain a 2.0 average, the special standing can be terminated.

 Students failing to register by the deadline date prescribed in University publications and/or failing to respond properly to University official's notices regarding the problem shall be withdrawn from all preregistered courses.
 Such withdrawal carries with it financial forfeitures of 50 percent of all fees due.
 Appeal of this action shall be to the Academic Standing Board and, with a resulting decision of reinstatement, normally carries a minimum penalty of $50 and other disciplinary sanctions as deemed appropriate.